kanuj3766/Javascript-hindi/Js_Tutorial/01_tutorial.md

 # Advantages of External Javascript
-1. It separates HTML and code.
+1. It separates HTML and code.<br>
-2.It makes HTML and JavaScript easier to read and maintain.
+2.It makes HTML and JavaScript easier to read and maintain.<br>
-3.It allows easy code readability.
+3.It allows easy code readability.<br>
-4.The length of the code reduces as only we need to specify the location of the js file.
+4.The length of the code reduces as only we need to specify the location of the js file.<br>
-5.Page loads speed up due to Cached JavaScript files.
+5.Page loads speed up due to Cached JavaScript files.<br>

 # Disadvantage of External Javascript
-1.Coders can easily download your code using the url of the script(.js) file.
+1.Coders can easily download your code using the url of the script(.js) file.<br>
-2.An extra HTTP request is made by the browser to get this JavaScript code.
+2.An extra HTTP request is made by the browser to get this JavaScript code.<br>
-3. The two js file are dependent on one another,then a failure in one file may affect the execution of the other dependent file.
+3. The two js file are dependent on one another,then a failure in one file may affect the execution of the other dependent file.<br>

 # Javascript Comment
 The Javascript comments are meaningful way to deliver message .It is used to add information about the code, Warning or suggestion.
-So that end user can easily interpret the code.
+So that end user can easily interpret the code.<br>
-The javascript comment is ignored by the javascript engine i.e embedded in the browser.
+The javascript comment is ignored by the javascript engine i.e embedded in the browser.<br>
 <b> Advantage of Javascript comments</b>
-The are mainly two advantages of JS comments.
+The are mainly two advantages of JS comments.<br>
 1. To make code easy to understand.
 2. To avoid the unnecessary code

-<b>Types of javascript comments</b>
+<b>Types of javascript comments</b><br>
 1. Single-Line comment
 2. Multi-line comment

-<b>JavaScript Single Line comment</b>
+<b>JavaScript Single Line comment</b><br>
-It is represented by double forward slashes(//)
+It is represented by double forward slashes(//)<br>
-It can be used before and after the statement.
+It can be used before and after the statement.<br>
 <script>
     // It is single line comment
-    document.Write("hello javascript");
+    document.Write("hello javascript");<br>
 </script>

 <b>Javascript Multi line comment</b>
 It can be used to add single as well as multi line comments.
-So, it is more convenient.
+So, it is more convenient.<br>
 /*Your code is here */